 Recipients are presented with their insignia at an official ceremony at city hall.
-The event, which is webcasted, is held each year on May 17, the date of the founding of Montréal.
+The event is held each year on May 17, the date of the founding of Montréal.

 The presentation of the insignia is accompanied by a formal parchment bearing the seal of the Ordre.
 Recipients are then invited to sign the Ordre’s guestbook.

 Each recipient is entitled to one page on the website, detailing his or her contributions and achievements.

 Large-format photos of each recipient are also displayed, for a period of one year, at city hall along the route taken by guided tours.